frctl/fractal-docs/README.md

 4. (optional) Build static files `npm run build`

 ## Deployment
 http://fractal.build is hosted using [Netlify](https://www.netlify.com/).
-Deployment is triggered by pushing to the `master` branch
+Deployment is triggered by pushing to the `main` branch

 This will essentially do the following: